Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Long-term use of birth control pills (oral contraceptives)

 Having a weak immune system

-Having multiple full term pregnancies
+Having multiple full-term pregnancies

-Getting pregnant before age 17
+Having a full-term pregnancy before age 17

 Having a family history of cervical cancer